Kelonio-hub/Moises_3Ds/README.md

 ENGLISH

 Moises_3Ds responds to a region modification process.
-With this process the game will appear with Free Region and, with this, we will avoid bans eshop on our 3Ds console.
+With this process the game will appear with Free Region and, with this, we will avoid incompatibilities eshop on our 3Ds console.
 For the realization of this process we can opt for two alternative but complementary ways that will conclude to the same point:

 -	Vía .3ds